There Is No Such Thing as Reading Jesus Without a Framework

 That is why restoration matters.

-It is not trying to escape theology.
+It is not an escape from theology.

 And once that happens, “I and the Father are one” is no longer treated as a slogan for speculation.